loregen/C-NN/README.md

 ## Features

 - Dense and Convolutional layer support
 - MNIST dataset examples
 - BLAS-accelerated performance

 ## Setup

 ### Requirements

 - C compiler (GCC recommended)
-- BLAS library.
-On **Linux**, any implementation will work (e.g. OpenBLAS, ATLAS).
-On **MacOS**, Accelerate framework is used by default.
+- CMake (version 3.10 or higher)
+- BLAS library (e.g., OpenBLAS, ATLAS, or Accelerate on macOS)

 ### MNIST Dataset

-Download from [NIST](http://www.itl.nist.gov/iaui/vip/cs_links/EMNIST/gzip.zip) and ensure it's in `.txt` format.
+Unzip the MNIST dataset in the root directory and ensure it's in `.txt` format.
+The compressed dataset is provided in the repository for convenience, but you can also download it from the following link: [NIST](http://www.itl.nist.gov/iaui/vip/cs_links/EMNIST/gzip.zip).

 ### Configuration